Last Updated on March 10, 2021 by Julia Wilson

 The most common causes of coughing in cats are feline asthma, pneumonia, heartworm, and lungworm.
 Many pet owners mistake coughing for coughing up a hairball, however, coughing often has much more serious implications.

 - Heartworm – Worm infection of the pulmonary arteries, heart, and lungs.
-Arrival of the immature worms in the pulmonary arteries causes inflammation and what is termed HARD.
+The arrival of the immature worms in the pulmonary arteries causes inflammation and what is termed HARD.
 Heartworm Associated Respiratory Disease.

 - Lungworm – Worm infection of the lungs, which causes inflammation.